Zaltarba/blog/_posts/2023-07-21-MomentumTrading.md

 from typing import List, Tuple
 ```

-We then define our constants
+We then define some constants that we come handy in the folowing :

 ```python
 N_DAYS = 2518